CubeTures/CubeTures.github.io/README.md

 # Cubetures.github.io
-A simple website linking to my web projects and my other projects.
+A simple website linking to my web projects and other projects.